-Just because a dead bird lands in front of your neighbour’s peg doesn’t mean that you shouldn’t have shot it.
+If a dead pheasant lands in front of your neighbour’s peg it doesn’t mean that you shouldn’t have shot it.
 You might shoot a bird out in front of your own peg, but if it’s a crossing shot, or going down the line, then there’s nothing you can do about it.
 The bird will end up falling by your neighbour’s peg, or even beyond it.
 There’s little wrong in that, so long as it doesn’t hit anybody on the head.

 - In a flat landscape, you can see birds coming from a long way away, and the line of flight is easy to determine.

-- Birds driven over steep valleys can be less predictable, and the higher they are, the more difficult it is to be sure about whose bird it is.
+- Birds driven over steep valleys can be less predictable, and the higher pheasants fly, the more difficult it is to be sure about whose bird it is.

 - If the pegs are set fairly close together then the situation becomes even more marginal.